Musical Discourses on the National Idea in the 19th and 20th Centuries:

 Katalin Ágnes Bartha, Babeș-Bolyai University, Faculty of Theatre and Film, Cluj-Napoca Ira Aldridge and the sound of resistance: Music, theatre and national identity in 1850s Hungary |

-Szabolcs Illés, ELTE Research Centre for the Humanities, Budapest Sounding Hungarian Music History in the 19th Century
+Szabolcs Illés, Institute for Musicology ELTE RCH, Budapest Sounding Hungarian Music History in the 19th Century

-Lilla Bokor, Liszt Ferenc Academy of Music Music as Political Statement: Ede Reményi’s 1860–61 Concert Tour
+Lilla Dóra Bokor, Liszt Ferenc Academy of Music, Budapest National Sentiments in Music: Ede Reményi’s 1860–61 Hungarian Concert Tour and it’s Croatian Interlude

 |